 WHAT CAN YOU DO TO FIX THE POWER SOCKET?

-1. If the power jack is OK but the base is broken, you’ll have to replace the base assembly, which means you’ll have to disassemble the whole laptop.
+1. If the power jack is OK but the base is broken, you’ll have to replace the base assembly.

-2. If the base assembly is OK, but the DC-IN jack is broken, you’ll have to replace the DC-IN power harness.
+2. If the base assembly is OK, but the DC connector is broken, you’ll have to replace it with a new one.

 3. In the worst case scenario you’ll have to replace both parts, the base assembly AND power jack harness.